hocbigg/anthropology/extras/courses.md

 The most common reasons are that the course isn't available often enough, or that there was an alternative that fit better into the curriculum.

-# Anthropology – Great Courses
-This is a list of high-quality courses that, for one reason or another, didn't make it into the curriculum.

 ## General Anthropology

 Courses | Duration | Effort